Girl standing in the foreground, children (blurry) on the floor in the background

 2022

-On March 23, Arts for Learning Maryland (formerly Young Audiences of Maryland) announced that it was awarded a nearly $4 million grant from the U.S. Department of Education to demonstrate arts-integrated school programs that improve academic performance and emotional well-being of students in low-wealth schools.
+In March, Arts for Learning Maryland (formerly Young Audiences of Maryland) announced that it was awarded a nearly $4 million grant from the U.S. Department of Education to demonstrate arts-integrated school programs that improve academic performance and emotional well-being of students in low-wealth schools.
 REACH Investigators are co-leading all aspects of the evaluation, including recruitment, assignment, data collection, analysis, reporting, and dissemination to research audiences.
 Learn more on WolfBrown’s website.

-On April 29, REACH team members participated in WCU's Research and Creative Activities Day and presented the following:
+Also in April, REACH team members participated in WCU's Research and Creative Activities Day and presented the following:

 • Brown, E.D., Varnell, S., Holochwost, S.J., Wolf, D.P., Garnett, M.L., Velazquez-Martin, B., Allen, A., Malatesta, J. (April, 2022).
 Visual arts activities relate to cortisol and observed interest for preschool children.